alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * with a basic firewall of inbound connections
 * with openssh for access to local network

+Optional Goals
+* with Tor configuration files under Git revision control
+* with DNS-lookup tunneled over Tor
+* with outbound connection attempts blocked

 Non-Goals:
 * we are not forcibly standardising locale
   * not everyone will cope with english language
 * we are not building a Docker container, nor Ansible, nor Qubes
   * platforms like those are a barrier to entry because "learning curve" apart from any other reason
   * developers are free to use the content of this document to roll their own platforms
+* we are not forcing outbound TCP connection attempts to go over Tor
+  * simpler to block them entirely, switch on/off normal TCP connections during sysadmin for updates

 Todo:
 * screw down ssh access to specific interfaces?